benrgreene/WordPress-Theme-For-Gutenberg/README.md

 This block does allow for child blocks, meaning that you can add sliders, multiple paragrahs, lists, whatever you want!

+### Archive

+This adds a paginated list of post tiles. the number of posts displayed and the post type are both administratable.

+### Audio Feed

+Adds a podcast feed to the page.
+At the current time, only RSS feeds from libsyn are supported.

 ## Custom Block Settings

 ### Layout Type